jordansissel/ruby-flores/README.md

 # Flores - a stress testing library

+This library is named in loving memory of Carlo Flores.

+---

 When writing tests, it is often good to test a wide variety of inputs to ensure your entire input range behaves correctly.